ukemp/ktor-mqtt/README.md

 When the `publish()` method returns successfully, all acknowledgement messages required for the QoS level used, will be transmitted between the server and the client.
 Note that the `desiredQoS` might be automatically downgraded, in case the server sent a lower max.
 QoS in its CONNACK message.
-The QoS that was actually used is the return value of this method.
+The QoS that was actually used, can be gathered from the returned `PublishResponse`.

 `PublishRequest` is a data class, hence you can reuse it, if you just want to change some properties: